-WebLogic Server (WLS) consists of a single distinct subsystem.
+As indicated above, WLP consists of two distinct subsystems.
 The figure below shows a 'Security Service' which includes the basic 'Security Framework' of the WebLogic Server and a series of security service provider 'modules' (note that the security provider modules in the figure are only examples).
-The Security Service and the following associated modules: audit, authorization, role mapping, adjudication, authentication, identity assertion, and credential mapping form the TOE; while the other entities in the figure depicted above the Security Service are examples of applications supported by the TOE.
+The Security Service and the associated modules, identified in section 2.2.2 of the Security Target, form the core of the TOE; while the other entities in the figure depicted above the Security Service are examples of applications supported by the TOE.
+Note that WebLogic Portal is a 'BEA Layered Product' and represents the remainder of the TOE.

 Generally, user requests will come in from the network and will be handled by the security framework provided by WebLogic Server.
+If the user is attempting to access an application associated with the WebLogic Portal subsystem, it will be invoked in addition to the WebLogic Server security framework and hence serves to extend or add security features relative to resources within its control.

-Customer applications are acquired and installed by WLS administrators so that the appropriate controls are configured and subsequently enforced before the applications can be accessed.
+Customer applications are acquired and installed by WLP administrators so that the appropriate controls are configured and subsequently enforced before the applications can be accessed.